 It almost goes without saying these days, but before you take time to meet with a property management company, read through its Yelp and Google reviews as well as the comments on its Facebook page.
 As always with these websites, keep in mind that some reviewers (say, an evicted tenant) may have an ax to grind that has no bearing on the quality of the company’s work.
 However, review sites can be a great first-line resource when comparing multiple companies.

 It’s also a good idea to check with more traditional sources, such as the Better Business Bureau and Chamber of Commerce, for any complaints or positive affirmation.

 References can be a helpful way to assess whether you’re going to have a positive relationship with the property mangagement company.

-When speaking to a potential property manager, ask for current client and tenant references, if available.
+When speaking to a potential investment property manager, ask for current client and tenant references, if available.
 Pick up the phone and talk to both groups about their experiences.
 Does the property manager promptly respond to owner inquiries?
 Are they proactive when it comes to maintenance issues and filling vacancies?
 Are their fees clear and transparent?
 Do checks arrive on time?